 From Stigma to Solution: The Evolution of Medical Marijuana

-Explore how cannabis transitioned from controversy to credibility in modern medicine.
+Explore how herb transitioned from controversy to credibility in modern medicine.

-Illustration showing cannabis leaf with THC and CBD symbols next to a red medical cross.
+Illustration showing herb leaf with THC and CBD symbols next to a red medical cross.

-A representation of medical marijuana combining a cannabis leaf and medical cross.
+A representation of medical herb combining a herb leaf and medical cross.

-Medical marijuana refers to the use of the cannabis plant and its chemical compounds, notably THC and CBD, to alleviate symptoms of various medical conditions.
+Medical herb refers to the use of the herb plant and its chemical compounds, notably THC and CBD, to alleviate symptoms of various medical conditions.
 These compounds can act as pain relievers and have anti-nausea properties.
 However, the legal landscape varies, with federal laws in some countries prohibiting its use, while certain states or regions have enacted laws permitting medical consumption.

 Therapeutic Applications